 Log into the CLI and enter the following commands:

-config log syslogd setting set facility user set port 514 set server [IP address of Blumira Sensor] set status enable set reliable disable end
+config log syslogd setting set status enable set server [IP address of Blumira Sensor] set port 514 set facility user set reliable disable (This command is version specific) end

 You can configure Fortigate to send logs to up to four sensors.
 Just replace ‘syslogd’ with syslogd2, sylsogd3 or syslogd4 on the first line to configure each sensor.